pizu/Weathermap/README.md

 These are released under the Creative Commons Attribution 2.5 License http://creativecommons.org/licenses/by/2.5/

+Console_Getopt (lib/Console/Getopt.php) is bundled from the PEAR package version 1.4.3 and is licensed under the BSD-2-Clause license.
+See lib/Console/LICENSE for details.
 ----

 Thanks to Edgeuno for the support, visit us at https://edgeuno.com/